flunge/flunge.github.io/_posts/Technical/2016-08-15-NVIDIA-TK1-setup-and-practice.markdown

 #### 1.1.
 Remote access to TK1

 Remote access to TK1 is not a compulsory procedure to operate TK1, provide that you have prepared necessary computer accessories, including a display monitor, a keyboard and mouse.
 However, if you prefer using your computer to operate TK1 remotely, there are many ways to do this.
 Here is a simple way using *ssh* service.
-General speaking, you need to setup a ssh server on TK1 first, and then access to TK1 on your own computer.
+General speaking, you need to setup a ssh server on TK1 first, and then access to TK1 from your own computer.

 1. Open a terminal on TK1 and install ssh server on TK1

 	sudo apt-get install openssh-server

-Check server setup
+2. Check server setup

-    ps -e|grep ssh

-If similar message, " 5313 ?
-00:00:00 sshd", appeared, ssh server is set up successfully.
+    ps -e|grep ssh #If similar message, *"5313 ?
+00:00:00 sshd"*, appeared, ssh server is set up successfully.

-Check IP address of TK1 network
+3. Check IP address of TK1 network

  1. click network->connection information
  2. check IP address at IPv4